Last updated on November 24th, 2023 at 08:43 pm

 Every summer we are blessed with an amazing lupine display along our roadsides and highways here in Nova Scotia.
 In this post we will discuss how to grow lupines so that you can bring that beautiful look of wild lupines into your garden.

 How To Grow Lupines

-Lupines are herbaceous perennial plants with a long taproots.
+Lupines are herbaceous perennial plants with long taproots.
 They are not easily transplanted, and are best grown from seed.
 As with many other perennial plants, seeds will need to be stratified or scarified prior to planting for successful germination.

 What Are Lupines?

 Lupines are a member of the pea family, or Family Fabaceae, and the Genus Lupinus.

 There are 199 species of lupines within the Lupinus genus, and although some are annuals, most are herbaceous perennial plants.

 Lupines grow in North America, as well as South America.
 They are also found in Northern Africa and the Mediterranean.

 Perennial lupines grow wild here in Nova Scotia, and every year in late spring, we wait for their beautiful display.
 These plants are not native to the province, and were introduced in the 18th and 19th centuries.